BV-BRC/BV-BRC-Docs/docroot/quick_references/services/docking_service.md

 # Small-molecule Docking Service

-*Revised: August 6, 2024*
+*Revised: August 8, 2024*

 ## Overview
-The small-molecule docking service uses the DiffDock method of molecular docking to compute a set of predicted poses for a given protein structure and a set of small-molecule ligands.
-This service utilizes a diffusion model, [DiffDock](https://arxiv.org/abs/2210.01776) to comput a set of poses for a target protein sructure and a set of small-molecule ligands.
+The small molecule docking service uses the DiffDock method of molecular docking to compute a set of predicted poses for a given protein structure and a set of small-molecule ligands.
+This service utilizes a diffusion model, [DiffDock](https://arxiv.org/abs/2210.01776) to compute a set of poses for a target protein structure and a set of small-molecule ligands.
 The aim is to simulate and analyze potential binding scenarios “in silico”.
 Offering a crucial advantage by predicting the success of protein ligand combinations ahead of costly and time-consuming in vivo experiments.

 ## See also
 * [Docking Application](https://bv-brc.org/app/Docking)